willfindlay/4109-midterm-practice/practice.md

 Using this hash function, illustrate why it does not satisfy any of the properties that a cryptographic hash function might have (pre-image resistance, second pre-image resistance, collision resistance).

-- pre-image resistance -> not there because 4 maps uniquely to 0, etc.
-- second pre-image -> given one output, it's trivial to find another input that maps to it
-- collisions -> occur all over the place on the output
+    - PIR
+        - it's easy to find x = 0 if h(x) = 4
+    - SPIR
+        - it's easy to find x' = 1 if x = 4 so that h(x) = h(x')
+    - CR
+        - there are lots of h(x) that have the same output

-37. Describe the padding scheme outlined in class (and discussed in the textbook).
+36. Describe the padding scheme outlined in class (and discussed in the textbook).

-- pad with (block length - number of bytes) block length - number of bytes times
+    - take x = number of bytes in a block - number of bytes in last block
+    - append x x times
-- if we have a perfect match, add one block and pad with block length block length times
+    - if the last block matched perfectly, append block size block size times to a new block

-38. What is ciphertext stealing?
+37. What is ciphertext stealing?
 Why would we want to employ this?
 How does it work when using CBC-mode for a block cipher?

-- ciphertext stealing in CBC is when you
+    - minimizes space overhead from padding
     - pad with all 0's
     - encrypt as normal
-    - at the end, swap last two blocks
+    - swap last two blocks
-    - strip off the end of the new last block the number of bits you padded
+    - strip number of bits we padded off the end of the new last block
-- it eliminates the overhead related to padding

-39. Given the ciphertext "YOUCANTDECRYPTME", encrypted using the one-time-pad, what is the corresponding plaintext?
+38. Given the ciphertext "YOUCANTDECRYPTME", encrypted using the one-time-pad, what is the corresponding plaintext?

-- If the key was sufficiently random, this should be pretty much impossible to do by hand.
-- If we were somehow able to intercept the secret key or had sufficient computational resources available, things would be different
-- Another thing to bear in mind is that if the key is shorter than the plaintext, we can potentially use clever frequency analysis and factoring techniques to help determine the key.
-- However, as it stands, this is pretty much a trick question.
+    - this is not possible to find out by hand
+    - the only way would be frequency analysis + brute force but this is still extremely infeasible, and certainly can't be done by hand